ElectroBrine/QuillNotifications/README.md

 <img src="https://raw.githubusercontent.com/ElectroBrine/QuillNotifications/master/src/main/resources/icon.png" width="300" height="300" alt="">

 # Quill Notifications
 A small Library mod to handle sending notifications to players both online and offline with style!

 # Usage
 This mod requires both [Fabric API](https://modrinth.com/mod/fabric-api) and [SQLib](https://modrinth.com/mod/sqlib).

+Use of [Adventure API](https://docs.advntr.dev/index.html) is not required but encouraged.

 Once the mod is installed on your server, a config will be generated after the first launch.
 Be sure to edit this config and point it to a file path or a my sql database.